ʼһ

 What is NFU Sugar doing?

-With the technical expertise of the BBRO, NFU Sugar and British Sugar apply for emergency authorisations for plant protection products (foliar sprays and seed treatments) on an annual basis in order for growers to have access to the chemistry you need, if thresholds are met.
+With the technical support of the BBRO, NFU Sugar and British Sugar apply for emergency authorisations for plant protection products (foliar sprays and seed treatments) when they are required in order to ensure that growers retain access to sufficient controls to mitigate the threat posed by the disease.

 Partially resistant sugar beet